Thresholding

 comparison operators to create a mask.
 Here, we want to turn “on” all

-pixels which have values smaller than the threshold, so we use the less
+pixels which have values bigger than the threshold, so we use the

 PYTHON